Carson-MD/4400/README.md

-# 4400
+# 4400 PROJECT: Analyzing Drug-Gene Interactions Using Prolog
- Prolog - Gene & Drug Interactions (Temporary Documentation)

 FORMAT:
 associated(variant, drug, pubID, adjective (inc-dec), 'attribute').

-BRAINSTORM:
-bestMed(Allele, condition, Med, pubId):- treats(Med, condition),positivelyassociated(Allele, Med, pubId).
-wrstMed(Allele, condition, Med, pubId):- treats(Med, condition),negativelyassociated(Allele, Med, pubId).
-associated(Allele, Med, pubId, IncDec, Param).

 HOW TO USE (SO FAR):

-1) Check if drug is in the database: drug(amitriptyline).
+Check if drug is in the database: drug(amitriptyline).
 >>return TRUE.
 drug(X).